khushi-purwar/WebDev-ProjectKart/tip calculator1/readme.md

 Description 📜
-Added a new project passenger counter using HTML,CSS,JavaScript
+Added a new tip calculator using HTML,CSS,JavaScript

 Type of change 📝
  Add a new project